RIKU (RIKU) Tokenomics: Market Insights, Token Supply, Distribution & Price Data | MEXC

 RIKU (RIKU) Tokenomics: Key Metrics Explained and Use Cases

-Understanding the tokenomics of RIKU (RIKU) is essential for analyzing its long-term value, sustainability, and potential.
+Understanding the tokenomics of RIKU (RIKU) is essential for analysing its long-term value, sustainability, and potential.

 Key Metrics and How They Are Calculated: